IBM/aspera-cli/docs/README.md

   This method is simple, but only a limited number of platforms are supported.
 - On Windows, as a [portable package](#windows-portable-package)

-  This method is the simplest on Windows: extract and run, it includes Ruby, gems and `ascp`.
+  This method is the simplest on Windows: extract and run.
+It includes Ruby, gems and `ascp`.
+- On Windows, with the [Chocolatey package](#windows-chocolatey-package) (installs Ruby and the gem).
 - As a [container](#container) (`docker`, `podman`, `singularity`).

 The following sections describe the various installation methods.